leetsao1/Employee-Tracker/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+ ## Description, Installation, Usage, Contributing, and Tests

+  * The employee tracker is a CLI application that runs on NODE.JS.
+It prompts the user a menu with options to view, add, update or delete records from an employee database.
+The database is build using SQL and the schema can be build using the employeeTracker.sql file on MySQL-Workbench.

+  * Installation: To use Employee-Tracker you must have node installed in your computer.
+NPM packages required are ‘Inquirer’ and ‘MySQL’.

+  * Usage: Download and install on desired folder.
+Open the command window and type node index.js to run the program.

+  * Contributors: Lee Tsao

+  * Test: NA

+  * Questions: Direct all questions directly to leetsao1@gmail.com